1981 Spanish coup attempt: King's repudiation

-The Crown, symbol of the permanence and unity of the nation, will not tolerate, in any degree whatsoever, the actions or behavior of anyone attempting, through use of force, to interrupt the democratic process of the Constitution, which the Spanish People approved by vote in referendum.
+The Crown, symbol of the permanence and unity of the nation, cannot tolerate, in any degree whatsoever, the actions or behavior of anyone attempting to forcibly interrupt the democratic process that the Constitution voted on by the Spanish People determined in its day through referendum.

+The two camera crews returned to Prado del Rey, each with a recording of the speech, in a different car and by a different route, escorted by the Royal Guard.
+The speech was broadcast on TVE and RNE as soon as it arrived, at 01:14 on 24 February.

-From that moment on, the coup was understood to be a failure.
+From that moment on, the coup was understood to have failed.
 Deputy Javier Solana stated that when he saw Tejero reading a special edition of the El País newspaper brought in by General Sáenz de Santamaría, which vehemently condemned the hostage situation inside the Congress, he knew that the coup had failed.
 For his part, Milans del Bosch, alone and thereafter isolated, abandoned his plans at 5:00 that morning and was arrested.
-Scores of civil guards clad in military fatigues attempted to jump out of the first floor window trying to flee.
-Others ran out the front door into the arms of officers who had surrounded the building through the night.
+Scores of rebel guards clad in military fatigues jumped from a ground floor window of the building adjacent to the Palace of the Cortes trying to flee; others ran out the front door into the arms of officers who had surrounded the building through the night.
 The deputies were freed that morning after emerging one by one from their all night ordeal shouting "Long Live Freedom".
 Tejero resisted until midday on 24 February and was arrested outside the Congress building.

-Antonio Tejero will claim that Juan Carlos knew about the coup.
+Tejero subsequently claimed that Juan Carlos had known about the coup.